santychuy/Moddtech-Exam/Readme.md

 #### Reality

 .
-The final time to finish the App was: **4 Hours and 27 Minutes** 😅.
+The final time to finish the App was: **4 Hours and 27 Minutes** (plus the time that I'm writing this) 😅.

 ![FinalTime](Final-Time.png)